Numigi/odoo-account-addons/bank_statement_import_csv/README.rst

 The module supports either an amount displayed as a single column in the file, or withdraws and deposits separated in two columns.

-If ``Withdraw / Deposit`` is checked, you need to supply indexes for both columns.
+If ``Withdraw / Deposit`` is checked, you need to supply columns for both columns.

 .. image:: static/description/import_config_withdraw_deposit.png

-If ``Withdraw / Deposit`` is unchecked, you need to supply the index of the amount column.
+If ``Withdraw / Deposit`` is unchecked, you need to supply the number of the amount column.

 .. image:: static/description/import_config_amount.png